Govind-Patwal/Amazon_Vine_Analysis/README.md

 * Percentage of non-Vine reviews that were 5 stars: 51.81%

 ## Summary
 I do not believe that there is any positivity bias for the reviews in the Vine program.
-This is supported by the fact that the percentage of non-vine 5-star ratings (51.81) is more than the percentage of vine 5-star ratings (31.92)
+On the contrary, the percentage of 5-star ratings by vine reviewers (31.91) is less than the percentage of 5-star ratings by non-vine reviewers (51.81).
+One of the reasons behind this could be that vine users are those Amazon users, who have been specially selected for their past honest review history.
+These reviewers tend to post honest (postive as well as negative) reviews.

 ### Additional analysis
 * We can run other stastical analysis, like the one-sample t-test to see if this difference can be contributed to chance.